 - Be Aware: When entering a crosswalk area, be prepared to stop.

 - Be Safe: Do not overtake and pass other vehicles stopped for pedestrians on your side of the roadway.

 - Be Considerate: Establish eye contact with pedestrians.

-Information on pedestrian access and safety at UNC from the UNC Department of Public Safety.
+Information on pedestrian access and safety at UNC from UNC Police.

 Safe Biking Information

 - Bicycling Street Smarts: A guide to riding confidently, legally and safely from bikexprt.com